 A model for other mariachi festivals, the Tucson International Mariachi Conference was founded in 1982 and nurtured by such legends as Mariachi Vargas De Tecalitlán, Mariachi Cobre, the late Lola Beltrán, and Tucson native Linda Ronstadt.
 Her two Grammy Award-winning albums of classic mariachi songs learned while growing up in Tucson are a tribute to Ronstadt's own Mexican-American roots and expanded the audience for mariachi music.

 Interested in more of Tucson’s borderland cultural heritage?
 Take the Best of the Barrio Culinary Tour or visit the Best 23 Miles of Mexican Food district.
 Tour Mission San Xavier del Bac, Presidio San Agustin, and Tubac Presidio State Historic Park.
 Browse the Raices Taller 222 Art Gallery and the Tucson Museum of Art’s Latin American Art collection, or watch an original play at Borderlands Theater.

 If you visit in early November, don't miss All Souls Procession weekend, a totally Tucson take on All Soul's Day and Mexico's Day of the Dead.
-On any Wednesday evening, you can stream mariachi songs as part of the mix of old and new Mexican and Latin music on Tucson's community radio station, KXCI 91.3 FM.
+On any Wednesday evening, you can stream mariachi songs as part of the mix of old and new Latin music on Tucson's community radio station, KXCI 91.3 FM.

 Eegee's vs. Raspados